NEWIR295/EMBEDDED_LINUX/Linux_Administration/Project/Part2/README.md

 # Linux Administration Project - Part 2
 ## Author: [Mohamed Newir](https://www.linkedin.com/in/mohamed-newir-a8a572182)

-## Project Overview
+## Project Part 2 Overview
-This project is part of Linux administration course that involves building an application using Makefiles and CMake.
+This project is part of **Linux administration** course project that involves building an application using Makefiles and CMake.
 The project consists of:
 - A main application that utilizes encryption and decryption modules.
 - Two cryptographic modules: **Caesar Cipher** (static library) and **XOR Cipher** (dynamic library).
 - Object files, libraries, and the final application executable are organized under the `Application/out` directory.